Summary: Below is a series of Gardenia pests and disease problems homeowners may experience.

 If confined in a container, a 5-10-5 slow-release fertilizer could be used either dry at the rate of a level teaspoonful to a 6-inch pot or as a liquid at the rate of 2 teaspoonfuls stirred in one gallon of water.
 Food may be given to the plant about every three weeks when growth is active.

 Question: Could you tell me how to start a new gardenia from an old one?

-Answer: Tip cuttings three or four inches long is taken late in the winter and rooted in a mixture of sand and peat.
-Insert unrooted cuttings in 2 to 1/2-inch pots, and give them a bottom temperature of 70° to 75° degrees Fahrenheit.
+Answer: Tip cuttings 3” or 4” inches long is taken late in the winter and rooted in a mixture of sand and peat.
+Insert unrooted cuttings in 2” to 1/2-inch pots, and give them a bottom temperature of 70° to 75° degrees Fahrenheit.

 If kept moist and in an atmosphere that is not dry, the cuttings will root in about eight weeks.

 Normally, gardenias grown outside are attacked by only a few insects and one serious disease.

-When gardenias are attacked by root-knot nematodes, the leaves become chlorotic.
+When root-knot nematodes attack gardenias, the green leaves become chlorotic.

 These microscopic worms produce characteristic galls or swellings on the roots.
 Prevention consists of soil sterilization before planting but using steam or chemicals.

 Care should be taken when using any chemical materials since they will kill plants (people, too) when used too close.
 Once the plants are infested, they should be destroyed, as there is no cure.

 The scale insect is the most common pest attacking gardenias grown outdoors.